 ESSENTIAL FATTY ACIDS (EFA)

-Polyunsturates are essential fatty acids (EFA) that are necessary in our diets for proper growth and functioning of the body.
-Linoleic acid (Omega 6) and linolenic acid (omega 3) are both EFA's highly present in hemp seed oil.
+Polyunsaturates are essential fatty acids (EFA) that are necessary in our diets for proper growth and functioning of the body.
+Linolenic acid (Omega 6) and linolenic acid (omega 3) are both EFA's highly present in hemp seed oil.
 These fatty acids are used by the body to form prostaglandins, which help muscles to contract, regulate stomach acid and body temperature and aids in fat transport and metabolism.
 Omega 3 has recently become very popular due to its quality of reducing blood pressure and breaking up cholesterol deposits in the arteries.
-The EFA content in hemp seed oil is a ratio of 3:1 of linoleic and linolenic acid respectively.
+The EFA content in hemp seed oil is a ratio of 3:1 of linolenic and linolenic acid respectively.
 This has been claimed by some food experts to be the optimum balance of these two fatty acids for human nutrition.

 HAIR AND SKINCARE

-The oil from the tiny hemp seed is a hidden treasure to be utilized in hair and skin care products.
+The oil from the tiny hemp seed is a hidden treasure to be utilised in hair and skin care products.
 Hemp seed oil has been found to be highly useful for the skin in particular.
-The combination of nutrients and EFA's have proven to be beneficial in rejuvenating and revitalizing dry and flaky skin; better in fact than any other natural oil.
+The combination of nutrients and EFA's have proven to be beneficial in rejuvenating and revitalising dry and flaky skin; better in fact than any other natural oil.
 It is rapidly absorbed into the pores of the skin when applied.
-Had this plant not had such a "bad reputation" in recent years, its benefits would have been utilized to the full to make shampoo, soap, lip balm, cream; almost anything that is on the body care market today could be made equally or superior in quality with hemp seed oil.
+Had this plant not had such a "bad reputation" in recent years, its benefits would have been utilised to the full to make shampoo, soap, lip balm, cream; almost anything that is on the body care market today could be made equally or superior in quality with hemp seed oil.